cpatsula02/Syllabus-Sync/API_DOCUMENTATION.md

 ## Implementation Details

 The API uses the OpenAI Chat Completions API to perform comprehensive contextual analysis of the document against all 26 checklist items.
 The analysis is based entirely on contextual understanding of the document, NOT pattern matching - the system looks for concepts and requirements rather than specific keywords or patterns.

+A unique triple-checking process is implemented for each checklist item:
+1. First pass: Initial contextual scan focusing on obvious mentions and relevant sections
+2. Second pass: Deeper analysis looking for implicit, indirect or related information
+3. Third pass: Final verification and critical evaluation of the evidence found

+Only after all three passes does the system finalize its determination and confidence level.

 To ensure reliable performance and prevent timeouts, the implementation: